dtromb/gogsl/README.md

 The code is made available under the version 2 GNU Public License (Copyleft).
 If you use it, you must release your source with your product and follow certain other restrictions.
 See the `LICENSE` file in the distribution for details.

-To say hello, or for a non-copyleft license, please contact me at <dave.trombley@gmail.com>.
+To say hello, or if you have any questions (please report issues on github) <dave.trombley@gmail.com>.
 I'd love to know who you are and what you're using gogsl for!